b-lukaszuk/BS_wJ_eng/ideas/bile.md

 sco(s)
 ```

-Once we got that working, it's time to evaluate the total area of different size
+Once we got that working, we evaluate the total area of the droplets of
-droplets.
+different size.

 ```jl
 s = """